-This resource is not an exhaustive list of tasks for districts to follow, but rather recommendations, strategies, and resources for providing inclusive continuous learning opportunities for migrant students during school facility closures as well as continued outreach to out-of-school youth.
-The information included in this document attempts to address the most frequently asked questions for providing academic and support services through continuous learning.
+This resource is not an exhaustive list of tasks for districts to follow, but rather recommendations, strategies, and resources for providing inclusive reopening schools strategies and opportunities for migrant students during limited school facility access as well as continued outreach to out-of-school youth.
+The information included in this document attempts to address the most frequently asked questions for providing academic and support services to migratory students as part of the reopening schools process.

-The purpose of this guidance is to provide strategies and information on how districts may provide supports and services during school closures.
-This is not considered to be a complete list of suggestions and recommendations, but rather some ideas for providing supplemental supports to migratory students during school facility closures.
+The purpose of this guidance is to provide strategies and information on how districts may provide supports and services in a variety of settings.
+This is not considered to be a complete list of suggestions and recommendations, but rather some ideas for providing supplemental supports to migratory students as part of the reopening schools process.

-OVERVIEW OF INCLUSIONARY PRACTICES FOR CONTINUOUS LEARNING FOR MIGRATORY STUDENTS (TITLE I, PART C)
+OVERVIEW OF INCLUSIONARY PRACTICES FOR REOPENING SCHOOLS FOR MIGRATORY STUDENTS (TITLE I, PART C)

-Continuous learning should reflect the following tenets of inclusionary practices:
+The reopening of schools should reflect the following tenets of inclusionary practices:

-- All students feel a sense of belonging and value, as full members of the school community. - All students have access to equitable and high-quality, meaningful instruction. - Instruction is culturally responsive, and student and family centered. - Instruction is structured to be accessed when the student is available.
+- All students feel a sense of belonging and value, as full members of the school community. - All students have access to equitable and high-quality, meaningful instruction. - Instruction is culturally responsive, culturally sustaining, and student and family centered. - Instruction is structured to be accessed when the student is available.

-1 Visit the OSPI COVID-19 webpage for the latest updates.
+&lt;sup>1 Visit the OSPI COVID-19 webpage for the latest updates.

-Options for Engaging Students with Continuing Learning2
+Options for Engaging Students in the Reopening Schools Process

-Continuous learning instruction for migrant students may include print or online-based materials with scheduled times for instructional feedback and interaction.
+Instruction for migrant students may include print or online-based materials with scheduled times for instructional feedback and interaction.
 Some students may be more successful with a blended model incorporating multiple strategies while others may be able to successfully engage in online curriculum accessible in the home via computer and communications technology, with instruction and check-in times between educators and students.